ghostinthefingers/CTF-Writeups/defcon-finals-30/speedrun/syscall-me-maybe/README.md

 ```

-in above code I loaded the elf file and make gdb ready for debugging stuff. then we must create a new mapping in the virtual address space for bypassing ASLR.
+in above code I loaded the elf file and make gdb ready for debugging stuff. then we must create a new mapping in the virtual address space for bypassing the PIE.

 ```python